-OUTBOARD INSTALLATION SMARTCRAFT HARNESS AND VESSEL HARNESS CONNECTION
+SMARTCRAFT HARNESS AND VESSEL HARNESS CONNECTION

-If the boat is equipped with a SmartCraft and/or vessel (accessory) harness, route the wiring harness through the rigging grommet and connect it to the connector on the engine.
+1. If the boat is equipped with a SmartCraft and/or vessel (accessory) harness, remove the ignition coil cover located on the port side of the engine.

+2. Route the SmartCraft and/or vessel harness through the rigging grommet and connect it to the connector.